 What I Thought

-Thanks to Tracy at Compulsive Readers and Orion for the gifted copy for the purposes of an honest review.
+Thanks to Tracey at Compulsive Readers and Orbit books for the gifted copy for the purposes of an honest review.
 Check out the rest of the tour here.